w3security/cli/help/cli-commands/iac-report.md

 ## Description

-Test for any known security issue and share results to the Snyk App.
+Test for any known security issue and share results to the w3security App.

 This is an alias for `w3security iac test --report`.